Secure and Privacy-Preserving Consensus: Introduction

-To address the pressing need for privacy and security in consensus, recently, several solutions have been proposed \cite{Mo17,Erfan15, Huang15, Manitara13,nozari2015,katewa2017privacy,huang2012differentially,maximum_consensus}.
-Most of these approaches use the idea of obfuscation to mask the true state values by adding carefully-designed noise on the state.
-Such approaches usually exploit tools such as mean-square statistics \cite{Mo17} or differential privacy which is heavily used for database privacy in computer science \cite{Erfan15, Huang15, Manitara13,nozari2015,katewa2017privacy,huang2012differentially}.
-Although they enhance privacy, such noise-based obfuscation also unavoidably affects the performance of consensus, either directly preventing converging to the true value, or making convergence only achievable in the statistical mean-square sense.
+To address the pressing need for privacy and security in consensus, recently several solutions have been proposed.
+Most existing approaches use the idea of obfuscation to mask the true state values by adding noise on the state.
+Motivated by database privacy in computer science, \cite{Erfan15, Huang15, nozari2015, katewa2017privacy, huang2012differentially} exploited differential privacy to inject uncorrelated noise in average consensus.
+However, differential-privacy based approaches do not provide the exact average value due to their fundamental trade-off between enabled privacy and computational accuracy.
+To guarantee computational accuracy, \cite{Mo17, Manitara13, he2016private} proposed to inject correlated noise to exchanged messages to guarantee convergence to the exact value, which, however, also leads to vulnerabilities to external eavesdroppers, as shown in our numerical simulations in Fig. 8 and Fig. 9.
 Furthermore, these approaches normally rely on the assumption of a \textit{time-invariant} interaction graph, which is difficult to satisfy in many practical applications where the interaction patterns may change due to node mobility or fading communication channels.
 Observability based approaches have also been discussed to protect the privacy of multi-agent networks.
 The basic idea is to design the interaction topology so as to minimize the observability from a compromised agent, which amounts to minimizing its ability to infer the initial states of other network agents \cite{kia2015dynamic,observability1,observability2}.
 However, these approaches cannot protect the privacy of the direct neighbors of the compromised agent.